oetiker/znapzend/README.md

 > on source) to receive regular backups from ZnapZend on remote destinations,
 > etc.

-Compilation and Installation from source Inztructionz
+Compilation and Installation from Source Instructions
 -----------------------------------------------------

 If your distribution does not provide a packaged version of znapzend, or if